An Excellent Reputation

 - Meninges — consist of three layers: pia mater, arachnoid mater and dura mater.
 The acronym for these three layers is PAD.
 In a sense, they serve to pad the brain.

 - Pia mater — a very thin, delicate membrane containing blood vessels that adheres to the surface of the brain and spinal cord.

 - Arachnoid mater — a transparent membrane that provides a cushioning effect.
 Its name is based on its spider web appearance of fibrous tissue.
 The subarachnoid space is the space between the arachnoid and the pia mater, which is filled with spinal fluid.

-- Dura mater — a thicker, durable membrane attached to the skull that contains larger blood vessels that feed the capillaries in the pia mater and supports the veins that carry blood from the brain to the heart
+- Dura mater — a thicker, durable membrane attached to the skull that contains larger blood vessels that feed the capillaries in the pia mater and support the veins that carry blood from the brain to the heart.

 Any trauma that causes brain swelling pushes fluid against the skull.
 This can cause the brain to push down on the brain stem.
 Compression of the brain stem can damage the part of the brain that is responsible for consciousness.
 Signs and symptoms include: